Microsoft Azure simply explained

 • Azure Blob Storage: This service is ideal for archiving unstructured data, allowing data to be organized according to frequency of use and ensuring fast and reliable access.

 • Azure File Storage and Azure Data Lake Storage: Both services offer a more structured file organization than Blob Storage, allowing you to manage large volumes of data in an efficient and scalable way.
+In particular, Data Lake Storage is designed for large-scale analytics, allowing data from heterogeneous sources to be collected in a single repository optimized for analytical workloads, making it a key component in modern data architectures.

 • Azure Synapse Analytics: This service is designed for advanced data analysis and integration, allowing companies to execute complex queries on large data sets and obtain significant insights to support business decisions.

 • Azure Cosmos DB: It is a globally distributed database that can handle an immense amount of data, offering high performance and elastic scalability.
+Cosmos DB natively supports NoSQL data models, including documents, graphs, and key-value pairs, and represents the go-to solution for applications requiring minimum latency and continuous availability on a global scale.

 Let's conclude with the third fundamental element, networking.
 Azure offers a range of services for connectivity and network management: